quantum9Innovation/proto/api/README.md

 The `root` parameter contains the storage directory for all API artifacts.
 This *should not* be changed during development so that all artifacts are stored in the repository directory at build time (these are automatically ignored by Git).

+### Other Settings

+Specify other settings in the `settings` object, which can currently contain the `limit: number` property, which determines the number of cards to study in each queue.
+This will affect when incorrect answers are restudied and progress bar indicators.

 ## Testing

 Project builds are cached in a `compiled` folder, which contains the corresponding JS and JS source maps for all TS code.